a-iratni/opensilex-phis-docker/README.md

 # INRA-MISTEA OPENSILEX-PHIS installation, documentation and development files

-This docker set of images is
+This docker set of images build of full running OPENSILEX-PHIS instance on localhost

 ## Prerequesites